Installing Django 5.2 on PythonAnywhere

 python manage.py makemigrations

-This is the normal output of the makemigrations
+This is the normal output of the makemigrations:

 When you want to use social login, please see dj4e-samples/github_settings-dist.py